The Beyonder's Prophecy

 “Okay.
 Fine.”
 Jalen said, crossing his arms now.
 “Why did you wink at me?”

+Jessica turned around to look at him again.
 “Is that why you’re here?
 Because of a stupid wink?”

-She folded her arms again and tilted her head slightly.
-“So let me get this straight.
+Jessica froze for a second.
+Then she folded her arms again before responding.
+“So, let me get this straight.
 You snuck past security, came into my dressing room, all because I winked at you?”

 Jalen didn’t back down.
 He stood his ground, arms crossed, staring right back at her.

-Jessica exhaled sharply, annoyed at how easily he was getting under her skin.
+Jessica exhaled sharply, clearly annoyed at how easily he was getting under her skin.
 “Then take whatever answer you need and get the hell out.”

 “You felt it, didn’t you?” he said smoothly.
 “The same thing I did.”

+Jessica’s jaw clenched.
+She didn’t answer because she didn’t have to.
 Jalen smiled harder.
 He looked down for a second before looking back up at her.
 He then uncrossed his arms.

-“I’ll go now.”
-He said.
+“I’ll go now,” he said.
 “I’m sorry for bothering you.
 It was a pleasure to meet you Ms. Robinson.”

 “Wait.”